SachinParshetti/Amezon-Offcanvas/README.md

 # Amezon Offcanvas Clone
-this is a bootstrap offcanvas.
+this is a bootstrap offcanvas crated while practising bootstrap.
-Try to clone amazon offcanvas
+Tried to clone amazon offcanvas.